stephenajulu/stephenajulu.com/content/services/web-development.md

 featureImage: /images/daniel-korpai-pKRNxEguRgM-unsplash.jpg
 postImage: /images/lee-campbell-DtDlVpy-vvQ-unsplash.jpg
 title: "Web Development"
-description: I build amazing-looking and responsive websites, dashboards, and platforms that are fast and efficient and evolve your users' experience.
-Contact me!
+description: I build fast, responsive websites, blogs and landing pages that are search engine optimized and use the latest technologies i.e. WordPress, Shopify, Carrd and Hugo
 ---

-I build amazing-looking and responsive websites, dashboards, and platforms that are fast and efficient and evolve your users’ experience.
+I build fast, responsive websites, blogs and landing pages that are search engine optimized and use the latest technologies i.e. WordPress, Shopify, Carrd and Hugo

+I'll take you from designs to the live site, and we'll walk with you every step of the way.

-I provide the full cycle of services to create and launch your website from scratch, configure items or redesign a live website along with the modern technologies and requirements.
+I provide the full cycle of services to create and launch your website from scratch, configure items or redesign along with the modern technologies and requirements.

 Here are some of the microservices I offer in case you already have a website: